Sunday, December 30, 2012

 Reader Question - Waterbath

-Reader Dan asked the following question: can someone explain the jars in a waterbath stage? ive never heard of this and i make a lot of jams
+Reader Dan asked the following question: can someone explain the jars in a waterbath stage? ive never heard of this

 Technically any recipe that is canned needs to be heated either by waterbath or pressure canning.
 This is to heat what is inside the jar and kill and bacteria.
 I admit to occasionally using what is called the open kettle method meaning I do not process the jars at all.
-I should point out that this method is unsafe and should never be used
+I should point out that this method is unsafe and should never be used.

 Waterbath and pressure canning are very different.
 Only fruit or jams should be waterbath canned.
 Meats and vegetables should be pressure canned.
 You can read more about the differences here.
 Waterbath canning involves completely submerging the jars in a pot of boiling water for a set amount of time.